pammacdotnet/TypstPaper/paper.typ

 #let Gantty = package-link("Gantty")
 #let Timeliney = package-link("Timeliney")

-If using Typst to solve a problem, the #eval function allows the writing of code once while showing both the result and source.
+The #eval function allows the writing of code once while showing both the result and its associated source.
 Packages like #self-example and #idwtet provide useful abstractions.
 Reproducibility often requires saving full source code or images without displaying them.
-Typst's #pdf-embed function allows embedding arbitrary byte sequences as files within a PDF, which can later be extracted if needed
+Typst's #pdf-embed function allows embedding arbitrary byte sequences as files within a PDF, which can later be extracted if needed.

 #let gantt_yaml = yaml("gantt.yaml")
 // Change, for instance, the color of the milestones
 #let gant_style = (
   gridlines: (